 Erin Meader had just driven by her restaurant the night before when she got the message.

-Meader, the manager of the Black Angus at Rancho California and Ynez roads in Temecula, says she still drives by the restaurant regularly even though it remains closed amid the ongoing pandemic.
+Meader, the manager of the Black Angus at Rancho California and Ynez roads in Temecula, said she still drives by the restaurant regularly even though it remains closed amid the ongoing coronavirus pandemic.

-When she went by on Saturday, everything was fine, she said.
+When she went by Saturday, June 13, everything was fine, she said.

 And it wasn’t just any graffiti, either.
-One of the vandalized walls spelled out “RIP Floyd BLM!” — phrasing that immediately cast suspicion toward Black Lives Matter protesters who had been out at the corner of Rancho California and Ynez almost every day, save for a few breaks, since May 30.
+One of the vandalized walls spelled out “RIP Floyd BLM!” – phrasing that immediately cast suspicion toward Black Lives Matter protesters who had been out at the corner of Rancho California and Ynez roads almost every day, since May 30.

 Meader wasn’t the only one who was upset.
 Images of the graffiti from various passing motorists were shared to local Facebook groups, and many commenters decried the vandalism.

-But after Meader left, something happened that she didn’t expect.
+But after Meader left, something happened that she didn’t expect, she said.

 “I got a phone call from one of the managers at Chili’s across the street, and she told me the Black Lives Matter group found out what happened to the building, and there was about 20 people out there cleaning the building,” Meader said.